forestgrape/coronavirus/coronavirus.md

     When the carrier moves the virions move with it.
 The farther, faster and the more possible hosts at new location the better for the virus to distribute.
 Optimal transportation are migrating and/or fare flying animals: birds and bats.
 The usage of horses and the inventions of trains, cars and airplanes made us humans new optimal hosts.
 Jetting around the world from city to city is optimal for viruses since: fast travel to a new set of hosts.
     - Movement induced by the organism:

-* __Wind__: Wind movement has challanges:
+* __Wind__: Wind movement has challenges:
     - The movements induced by wind are random in the sense that evolutionary adaption to directional movement is hardly possible. <br>
     => Organisms relying on wind usually compensate this randomness often with huge numbers.
-We all can see this seasonally by the flow of pollen.
+As can be seen each season by the pollen powdering the landscape.
     - The air contains reactive oxygen and sunlight exposure is frequent.
 Therefore genetic material needs to be well protected.
     - Only tiny particles or small particles with large surfaces resist gravity and are moved by the winds.

-    Different form of lives solved these challanges:
+    Different form of lives solved these challenges:
     * Many plants rely on wind both for genetic recombination and spread.
-    * Viruses rarely can spread with the winds.
-Coronaviruses are one of the few exceptions.
+    * Viruses rarely can spread with the winds since virions usually don't stay intact when dried.
+Exception: smallpox.
+Coronaviruses may do so in theory.

 * __Water__:
     Water movement is directional to the oceans and particles need to be "fished out" not to end up there.
 One of the few escape options are drinking animals.
-    * Plants rarely used water since ending up in the oceans is not the goal of land plants.
+    * Land-plants rarely use water since ending up in the oceans is not the goal of land plants.
-    * Viruses infecting animals often rely on water.
+    * Viruses infecting animals rely on water.
 Animals drinking brings them directly to possible hosts.

 ### Travel Probabilities